IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

         -z, --verbose                            Enable verbose mode

     The following options are exclusively used to control the Java packages to be analyzed with the binary analyzer.
 None of the options persist because the analyzer does not save any list or user preference.
 Thus, you must specify the wanted options for each execution.
-For the options, specify a comma-separated list with no empty spaces, for example:
+For the options, specify a comma-separated list with no empty spaces;

+    For example:

     ```
     com.test.app,org.xyz.lib,edu.abc